eehlers/eehlers.github.io/ledger.01.message.md

 Any message that you sign must always be explicit, including at least your name (or other identifier), the date and time, the recipient's name (or other identifier), and the purpose of the message.
 Signing a vague message is dangerous.
 For example, suppose you sign the message "I approve".
 Someone else could take that message and the signature and falsely claim control over the corresponding key, in some context completely unrelated to the circumstances in which you signed the original message.

-Before signing the message, bitcoin prepends to it the magic string "Bitcoin Signed Message:".
+Before signing the message, bitcoin prepends to it the magic string `Bitcoin Signed Message:`.
 This is to prevent someone from tricking you into signing something that you shouldn't, such as a transaction.

 Normally, in order to verify a signature cryptographically, you would need the message, the signature, and the public key.
 However, the ECDSA cryptography underlying bitcoin supports derivation of the public key given the message and the signature.
 Bitcoin exploits this feature of ECDSA and hence bitcoin can verify a signature using only the message, the public key is not required.
 Usually you pass to the verification function the address against which the message was signed, the function derives the public key and confirms that it matches the given address.